rktr1998/torre-chess/README.md

 # torrechess

-Playing around with neural networks for chess and blazing fast python loops.
+Playing around with neural networks for chess using Python and Mojo.